libplctag/libplctag/README.md

 We need and welcome help with the following:

-* bug fixes and reports.
+* bug fixes and reports!
 * other protocols like Modbus, SBus etc.
-* other platforms like Android, iOS, macOS etc.
+* other platforms like Android, iOS etc.
 * other versions of Windows.
 * more language wrappers!